 one topic they have been constructed for.
 Say a particular landing page was

 built to ask viewers to sign up, that’s what they’ll be focused on, rather

 than being distracted by anything else, giving you a higher sign-up rate.

-The main task of one-page sites is to make visitors interested in proposition and convert them to a specific action, at a certain stage of a sales funnel.
+The main task of one-page sites is to make visitors interested in a proposition and convert them to a specific action, at a certain stage of a sales funnel.
 Commonly, the easiest thing you can do is to ask users to fill in an application.
-Having received contacts from your potential customers, you can start selling them by phone or through emails.
+Having received contacts from your potential customers, you can start selling them by phone or through email.
 And, that’s absolutely easier than selling on a website, isn’t it?

 “Your landing pages aren’t Wikipedia.
 Stop adding unnecessary links.”

 Pay attention to how sales funnel stages normally look.
 Each of them leads to the next until the “purchase” stage is reached.
 It is important not to skip these steps.

 After all, it also happens that the biggest part of the aforementioned stages is missed.
 Despite this, owners of such landing pages are surprised why things go wrong and question where the profit is.
 It can be compared to car driving without theory and practice.
 You cannot go far on intuition alone.
 Mostly the same is true about sales, or more precisely, about the process of adjusting landing page sites up to the requirements of the sales funnel.
 Your client should go through all stages of the sales funnel sequentially; otherwise, there will be no purchase.
 So, be patient!